-Teaching Them Financial Responsibility This is a sponsored post.
+Teaching Children Financial Responsibility This is a sponsored post.
 Thank you for supporting SITC!

 Watching my kids grow up is bittersweet.
 On one hand I am so excited for them to experience the world on their own and take charge BUT on the other hand I selfishly want time to stand still so they can be my babies for a little longer.
 I can get caught up in the frenzy of school and activities that I sometimes forget just how big they are getting.